ruijbo/website/content/pages/about.rst

     <div class="pure-u-2-3">

 Welcome, I am an applied geophysicist with a strong interest in deriving process-based information from geophysical observations.
-I am currently substitute professor for Applied Geophysics at `RWTH Aachen University`_ and have previously worked at the `University of Bonn`_, `Berkeley Lab`_, `GFZ German Research Centre for Geosciences`_ and obtained a PhD from `ETH Zurich`_.
+I am currently substitute professor of Applied Geophysics at `RWTH Aachen University`_ and have previously worked at the `University of Bonn`_, `Berkeley Lab`_, `GFZ German Research Centre for Geosciences`_ and obtained a PhD from `ETH Zurich`_.